XRPL-Labs/XUMM-SDK/README.md

 The `next.always` URL is the URL to send the end user to, to scan a QR code or automatically open the XUMM app (if on mobile).
 If a `user_token` has been provided as part of the payload data provided to `Sdk.payload.create()`, you can see if the payload has been pushed to the end user.
 A button "didn't receive a push notification" could then take the user to the `next.no_push_msg_received` URL.
 The

 Alternatively user routing / instruction flows can be custom built using the QR information provided in the `refs` object, and a subscription for live status updates (opened, signed, etc.) using a WebSocket client can be setup by conneting to the `refs.websocket_status` URL. **Please note: this SDK already offers subscriptions.
-There's no need to setup your own WebSocket client, see [Payload subscriptions: live updates](#payload-subscriptions-live-updates).** There's more information about the [payload workflow](https://xumm.readme.io/docs/payload-workflow) and a [paylaod lifecycle](https://xumm.readme.io/docs/doc-payload-life-cycle) in the Developer Docs.
+There's no need to setup your own WebSocket client, see [Payload subscriptions: live updates](#payload-subscriptions-live-updates).** There's more information about the [payload workflow](https://xumm.readme.io/docs/payload-workflow) and a [payload lifecycle](https://xumm.readme.io/docs/doc-payload-life-cycle) in the Developer Docs.

 ##### Sdk.payload.cancel